Cumberland Island Multisport

-Day 3 Today we'll kayak the beautiful tidal creek used by the Carnegie family for on-water access to their summer mansion.
+Day 3 Kayak the tidal creek used by the Carnegies for access to their mansion.

 Although we do our very best to adhere to the schedule above, the itinerary is subject to change for numerous reasons beyond our control, including weather and terrain conditions.
-For Days 2, 3 and 4 of this itinerary, the biking, hiking, and kayaking activities may be rearranged in order to accommodate tidal currents (which change daily) and weather.
+For Days 1, 2 and 3 of this itinerary, the biking, hiking, and kayaking activities may be rearranged in order to accommodate tidal currents (which change daily) and weather.
 Your guides are expert sea kayakers and will arrange the activities to give you the most pleasurable experience possible.

 Contact REI Adventures prior to purchasing your airline tickets to confirm the trip has the minimum number of participants required to operate.